If you’re planning to do building work or make changes to a property, you will probably need to get planning approval.

 - advise you whether planning permission is needed

-- give specialist advise on how best to meet your needs
+- give specialist advice on how best to meet your needs

 - prepare plans and have full knowledge of relevant planning policies